dthree/vorpal/README.md

               (O)
 ```

-Vorpal is Node's first framework for building [immersive](#what-is-an-immersive-cli-app) CLI applications.
-With a simple and powerful API, Vorpal opens the door to a new breed of rich, interactive CLI environments like [wat](https://github.com/dthree/wat) and [vantage](https://github.com/dthree/vantage).
+Vorpal is Node's first framework for building interactive CLI applications.
+With a simple and powerful API, Vorpal opens the door to a new breed of rich, immersive CLI environments like [wat](https://github.com/dthree/wat) and [vantage](https://github.com/dthree/vantage).

 ## Contents